GTAdam: Gradient Tracking with Adaptive Momentum for Distributed Online Optimization: Introduction

 The aim of the network is to cooperatively solve the online optimization problem

-where each $f_{i,t}:\R^n\to\R$ is a local function revealed only to agent $i$ at time $t$.
-In the following, we let $f_t(\x) \triangleq \sum_{i=1}^N f_{i,t}(\x)$.
-This distributed optimization framework captures a variety of estimation and learning problems over networks, including distributed data classification and localization in smart sensor networks.
+where each $\fitm:\R^n\to\R$ is a local function revealed only to agent $i$ at time $t$.
+In the following, we let $\ftm(\x) \triangleq \sum_{i=1}^N \fitm(\x)$.
+This distributed optimization framework captures a variety of estimation and learning problems over networks, including distributed data classification and localization in smart sensor networks, see the recent survey~\cite{li2022survey} for an overview.

-In this paper, we address the distributed solution of the online optimization problem~\eqref{pb:problem} in terms of \emph{dynamic regret} (see,~\eg,~\cite{zinkevich2003online,buchbinder2012unified,jadbabaie2015online}).
-In particular, let $\xit$ be the solution estimate of the problem at time $t$ maintained by agent $i$, and let $\x_{\star,t}$ be a minimizer of $\sum_{i=1}^N f_{i,t}(\x)$.
-Then, the agents want to minimize the dynamic regret:
+In this paper, we address the distributed solution of the online optimization problem~\eqref{pb:problem} in terms of \emph{dynamic regret} (see,~\eg,~\cite{li2022survey}).
+In particular, let $\xitm$ be the solution estimate of the problem at time $t$ maintained by agent $i$, and let $\xstartm$ be a minimizer of $\sum_{i=1}^N \fitm$.
+Then, the agents want to minimize the dynamic regret defined as